balmas/cts-handles/proposal.md

 ## Scenario 1: Minimal Functionality, Minimal Handle Governance (CTS URNs direct to Handles)

 In this scenario a Proxy Server is responsible for mapping CTS URNs to Handles and returning the Handles directly to the client.
 Clients submit the URN to the proxy service and get back one or more Handles.
-Minimal to no support would provided for determining how to offer clients of the Proxy a choice between multiple Handle options.
+Minimal to no support would be provided for determining how to offer clients of the Proxy a choice between multiple Handle options.
 Publishers of texts identified by CTS URN can run their own Handle Server to assign Handles or they can request Handles from a 3rd party provider.
 They submit URNRegex-to-Handle mappings to the provider of the Proxy Server in order to enable their URNs to be resolved.
 It’s up to the publisher to decide what URL(s) to put in the Handle record for a CTS Text - these could be direct URLs to the text at the CTS API endpoint, or to a Landing Page,  or a download of the xml file.

 The owner of the Proxy Server is committing to make the service available.
 CTS Publishers who submit Handle mappings to the Proxy Server provider are committing to keep their texts available at the Handle locations.
 CTS Text Publishers, if running a Handle Server, are committing to keep it available for any Handles they issue.
 The Proxy Service could be provided by something as simple as w3id.org in this scenario.